mikewest/http-state-tokens/draft-west-http-state-tokens.md

 # Introduction

+This document defines a state-management mechanism for HTTP that allows clients to create and persist origin-bound session identifiers that can be delivered to servers in order to enable stateful interaction.
+In a nutshell, each user agent will generate a single token per secure origin, and will deliver it as a `Sec-Http-State` structured header along with requests to that origin.

+Servers can configure this token's characteristics via a `Sec-Http-State-Options` response header.

+That's it.

+## Wait.
+Don't we have cookies?

-Cookies {{RFC6265}} allow the nominally stateless HTTP protocol to support stateful sessions, enabling practically everything interesting on the web today.
+Cookies {{RFC6265}} are indeed a pervasive HTTP state management mechanism, and they enable practically everything interesting on the web today.
 That said, cookies have some issues: they're hard to use securely, they add substantial weight to users' outgoing requests, and they enable tracking users' activity across the web in potentially surprising ways.

-This document proposes an alternative state management mechanism that aims to provide the bare minimum required for state management: each user agent generates a single token per origin, and delivers it as a header in requests to that origin.
-A few notable features distinguish this token from the cookie it aims to replace:
+The mechanism proposed in this document aims at a more minimal and opinionated construct which takes inspiration from some of cookies' optional characteristics.
+In particular:

 1. The client controls the token's value, not the server.